evansims/twitter-lists-to-collection/README.md

 ``consumer_key``
 ``consumer_secret``

-Register your script as [an application with Twitter](https://apps.twitter.com/app/new).
-You need to ensure these have write access so the script can add things to your collection (the default is read only, I believe.)
-If you change the permissions you may need to regenerate these for it to reflect the change.
+Register [an application with Twitter](https://apps.twitter.com/app/new) and copy these values from your applications' details.
+Be sure your keys have write access!
+The script won't be able to add to the Collection otherwise.
+You may need to regenerate your keys after you change permissions.

 ``username``

-Your Twitter @username.
+Your Twitter @username, sans the @.

 ``media_only``

-If you only want tweets with media attachments collected, set this to true.
+If set to true, the script will only collect tweets that have media attachments.

 ``lists``